Mega Man: Music

+Music inspired by Mega Man

 The indie rock music group The Protomen dedicated their first two albums to a rock opera based on Mega Man, called The Protomen (2005) and Act II: The Father of Death (2009).

 Independent rap artist Mega Ran remixed several Mega Man tracks for an album called Mega Ran (2007) and several follow-up albums, which were officially licensed by Capcom.
 He now holds a Guinness World Record for the most songs recorded referencing Megaman with 130.

 Indie video game cover band The Megas (band) is a band that covers the music of the original NES Mega Man games, known for adding their own twist on the original story in their lyrics such as giving Robot Masters distinct personalities unseen in the games.
 Get Equipped (2008), their debut album covering the events of Mega Man 2; while their most recent albums, History Repeating: Blue (2012) and History Repeating: Red (2014) cover the events of Mega Man 3.

 Reception and legacy

 According to GamesRadar, the Mega Man games were the first to feature a non-linear "level select" option.
 This was a stark contrast to both linear games (like Super Mario Bros.) and open world games (like The Legend of Zelda and Metroid).
 GamesRadar credits the "level select" feature of Mega Man as the basis for the non-linear mission structure found in most open-world, multi-mission, sidequest-heavy games, including modern games like Grand Theft Auto, Red Dead Redemption and Spider-Man: Shattered Dimensions.
 In Street Fighter: Assassin's Fist tenth episode "Raging Demon", Ryu and Ken were seen playing Mega Man 2 from a gift from Ken's father.

 The original Mega Man series was well received, with IGN ranking all six original titles in the top 100 best NES games.
-Mega Man 2 in particular is widely regarded as the best of the series and one of the finest and most influential platformers of all-time.
+Mega Man 2 in particular is widely regarded as the best of the series and one of the finest and most influential platformers of all time.
 IGN ranked it as the fourth best NES game, behind only Super Mario and Legend of Zelda titles, calling it "virtually flawless" and its gameplay "oft-replicated and never exceeded".

 The Mega Man X series has been positively received.
 The first Mega Man X game was widely acclaimed by critics since its release.
 Gaming magazines in the United States and Europe including Electronic Gaming Monthly (EGM), GamePro, Game Players, Nintendo Power, Super Play, and the German version of Total! consistently lauded the game's visuals, audio, control, and overall gameplay.
 Game Players summarized Mega Man X as "a near-perfect cart with classic gameplay, excellent graphics and sound and tons of hidden items and power-ups".
 Nintendo Power stated that the game had "great control and fun" along with "challenging play".